 An exhibition can mean many things to as many people.
-London exhibitions and events organiser Brightside knows the many possible permutations.
+London exhibitions and events organizer Brightside knows the many possible permutations.

 But goodness, what a difference such a ticket makes.
 To go to Chelsea on the same day as Her Majesty the Queen!
 It’s not that I want to gawk at her, or any of her family, for that matter, nor at the many celebs who also get such privileged entry.
 But I very much enjoyed the ease of walking about, the relaxed view of any garden or exhibit, and access to stallholders and gardeners during the brief lull between setting up and before the frenzy of the rest of the week.

-As it happens, I have seen both sides of Chelsea Flower Show.
+As it happens, I have seen both sides of the Chelsea Flower Show.
 I once worked for an organization that exhibited there each year, and I helped out on their stand.
-On the last day of the week, I and the other (normally office-bound) staff ended by bagging up and selling off produce after the famous bell had been rung at 4pm.
+On the last day of the week, I and the other (normally office-bound) staff ended by bagging up and selling off produce after the famous bell had been rung at 4 pm.

 That was an experience and a half!
 I never knew that elbows could be so plentiful and sharp or that otherwise polite people could be so determined in their efforts to secure a few veggies.
 Admittedly they had been prize specimens when first laid out almost a week before, but by the end, to be honest, they had become a little tired and even bashed.
 But at least it was all in a good cause.